December 31, 2007

 To be sure, Amazon has the more extensive and dynamic site, and I often do my window shopping there.
 But I place orders through Honto.
 It comes down to one simple variable: shipping.
 Amazon doesn't offer SAL while Honto does.
 As a result, an order of this size from Amazon would cost as much in shipping as the price of the books themselves.
 Shipping SAL is less than half as much.

 SAL (Surface Air Lifted) treats packages as air mail crossing the Pacific, and then as parcel post once it hits dry land.
-SAL packages can get bumped from air freight slots by higher-priority mail (like a stand-by passenger), so transit times range from two to three weeks.
+SAL packages can get bumped from air freight slots by higher-priority mail (like a stand-by passenger), so transit times range from two to four weeks.
 This box arrived right at the two week mark, probably thanks to increased year-end air traffic.

 I also appreciate the fact that Honto packages their books so sturdily they could make the journey in the hold of a 19th century steamer.
 There's another inch of padding inside and the books are sealed in plastic.
-Domestically, at least, boxes from Amazon often seem to be slapped together with the minimum amount of tape necessary to keep them from falling apart in the mail truck.
+Domestically, at least, boxes from Amazon often seem slapped together with the minimum amount of tape to keep them from falling apart in the mail truck.

 December 10, 2007